KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

    For triangles, use shared accessor for indices.
 This is more efficient (smaller files when you have lots of materials).

 Data - Mesh - Vertex Color
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Use Vertex Color
+   :Material:
-   Material: Export vertex color when used in material node tree as Base Color multiplier.
+      Export vertex color when used in material node tree as Base Color multiplier.
       This is the default, and the most accurate regarding glTF specification.
+   :Active:
-   Active: Export active vertex colors, even if not used in material node tree.
+      Export active vertex colors, even if not used in material node tree.
       A fully compliant glTF viewer should display this VC as Base Color multiplier.
+   :None:
-   None: Do not export vertex color.
+      Do not export vertex color.
 Export all vertex colors
    Export all vertex colors, additional VC will be COLOR_1, COLOR_2, etc.
 Export active vertex color when no material